-Andrew is mentioned quite often in the gospels, but mostly in a way that might have annoyed him: 'Peter, and his brother Andrew...'.
-Always 'and his brother Andrew' following after the name of the more high profile Peter.
-You wonder if it ever annoyed Andrew, or if he was used to being the tag-along.
+Andrew is mentioned quite often in the gospels, but in a way that must have annoyed him: 'Peter, and his brother Andrew...'.
+Always 'and his brother Andrew' following the name of the more high-profile Peter.
+You wonder if it ever bothered Andrew, or if he was used to being the tag-along.

 St John the Baptist points out Jesus to Andrew, Ottavio Vannini